apache/skywalking/docs/en/Collector-Table-Description.md

 # Collector Table Description
-This document describe the usage of table and the means of table columns based on elastic search storage.
+This document describes the usage of tables and their columns, based on elasticsearch storage implementation.

-## Table For Register
+## Tables of Register related
 ### Application
 - Table name: application
 - Get or create a database record by "application_code".
-- Set the "is_address" column value to be false when it is a real application and the "address_id" column value must to be 0.
-- Set the value to be true when it is a ip address which used to call by client side and the "address_id" column value is the network address id which registered in the network_address table.

 Column Name | Short Name | Data Type | Description
 ----------- | ---------- | --------- | ---------